Local SEO Intermediate Updated 2026-03-22

 What is Location Pages?

 Location pages are individual web pages for each physical branch or office of a multi-location business.
-Each page serves as the SEO hub for that specific location with unique content and local schema.
+Each page serves as the SEO hub for that specific.

 What are Location Pages?